nicc777/poc_kr8s/README.md

 docker build --no-cache -t kr8s_poc .
 ```

+I have created a project on Docker Hub for hosting the image: https://hub.docker.com/r/nicc777/kr8s_poc

+The Kubernetes manifest in this repository will reference the image published on Docker Hub.

 # Collection of Observations

 This is a list of observations I made as I went through the process of testing.